dkjonas/Wavin-AHC-9000-mqtt/README.md

 ## Software

 ### Configuration
-src/PrivateConfig.h containts 5 constants, that should be changed to fit your own setup.
+src/PrivateConfig.h contains 5 constants, that should be changed to fit your own setup.

 `WIFI_SSID`, `WIFI_PASS`, `MQTT_SERVER`, `MQTT_USER`, and `MQTT_PASS`.